miedzyslowami/Portfolio/README.md

 ### **4.Contact form is conected to Firebase and has simple validation.**

-### **5.2019- update and optimization LAZY LOAD, SERVICEWORKER, PWA, WEBP**
+### **5.2019- update and optimization LAZY LOAD, SERVICEWORKER, PWA, WEBP**:tada:

 After more than a year I decided to update my portfolio project and optimize performance.
 I updated dependencies and made enhancemnts in accordance with Chrome devtools audit suggestions.
-I also made application available offline (PWA).
-All indicators are green.
-I think it is quite challenging to develop code that you haven't seen for a year.
+I also made application available offline (PWA):boom:.
+All indicators are green:exclamation: I think it is quite challenging to develop code that you haven't seen for a year.
 But it gives some hints how to write it in a KISS way, so that it easy to maintain it.

-### **Do not hesitate to audit my changes on devtools**
+### **Do not hesitate to audit my changes on devtools**:trollface:

 Installation: